-- National telecommunication/ICT policy, regulatory, technical and strategy development which best enables countries to benefit from the impetus of telecommunications/ICTs, including broadband, cloud computing and consumer protection, as an engine for sustainable growth.
+- Telecommunication/ICT policy, regulatory, technical and strategy development which best enables countries to benefit from the impetus of telecommunications/ICTs, including broadband, cloud computing and consumer protection, as an engine for sustainable growth.

-- Economic policies and methods of determining costs of services related to national telecommunications/ICTs.

 - Access to telecommunications/ICTs for rural and remote areas.

 - Access to telecommunications/ICTs services by persons with disabilities and specific needs.